chrysik/target-prediction/README.md

 Under the `tests` folder can be found some *indicative* tests.

 The tests can be run with the command `python -m pytest`.

+### Additional information
+The plots generated are being saved under the `plots` folder.